 The fact is that using a credit card helps keep you covered in the case of theft, loss, or fraud better than cash or a debit card ever could.

-Bottom Line: Getting your first credit card will help you build credit history and good spending habits, allow you to earn rewards, and help keep you covered in case of an emergency, theft, or loss.
+Bottom Line: Getting your first credit card will help you build a credit history and good spending habits, allow you to earn rewards, and help keep you covered in case of an emergency, theft, or loss.

 Best Chase Credit Cards for College Students